Fiction, nonfiction, and poetry workshops normally consist of twelve

 of view, study particular aspects of the craft, and then generate

-work that strengthens your own skills as a writer of fiction, memoir,
+work that strengthens your own skills as a writer of fiction, nonfiction,

 or poetry.
 Poets will explore the ways in which poems achieve their